anthares101/write-ups-page/docs/HackTheBox/Ropme.md

 libc6_2.13-0ubuntu15_amd64
 ```

-Clicking in the versions we can check the base address of the `puts` symbol: `0x6f690` also we can get the addreses for `system`: `0x45390` and the `/bin/sh` string as `str_bin_sh`: `0x18cd17` (I needed some try and error for this last one)
+Clicking in the versions we can check the base address of the `puts` symbol: `0x6f690`, also we can get the addreses for `system`: `0x45390` and the `/bin/sh` string as `str_bin_sh`: `0x18cd17` (I needed some try and error for this last one).

-With all this information we can add to our previous exploit a new section where instead of executing the `puts` version to leak an address we can execute the `system` function with `/bin/sh` as parameter.
-To get any `glibc` address we have to first get the library offset: `puts_leaked_address - puts_base_address` and then we can just get any address doing: `function_base_address + offset`.
+With all this information, we can add to our previous exploit a new section where, instead of executing the `puts` version to leak an address, we can execute the `system` function with `/bin/sh` as parameter.
+To get any `glibc` address, we have to first get the library offset: `puts_leaked_address - puts_base_address` and then we can just get any address doing: `function_base_address + offset`.
 I included as resource the complete Python script I used to exploit the binary:

 ```bash
 ┌──(kali㉿kali)-[~/Desktop/HTB/Ropme]